Microchip-MPLAB-Harmony/core_apps_pic32cm_sg_gc/readme.md

 - [Microchip MPLAB® Harmony](https://www.microchip.com/mplab/mplab-harmony)
 - [Microchip MPLAB® Harmony Pages](https://microchip-mplab-harmony.github.io/)

-This repository contains the MPLAB® Harmony 3 driver and system service application examples for PIC32CM-GC/SG family
+This repository contains the MPLAB® Harmony 3 driver, system service and RTOS example applications for PIC32CM-GC/SG family

 - [Release Notes](release_notes.md)
 - [MPLAB® Harmony License](mplab_harmony_license.md)

 To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/core_apps_pic32cm_sg_gc) and then click **Clone** button to clone this repository or download as zip file.
-This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).
+This content can also be downloaded using content manager.

 ## Contents Summary